Biocomputing-Teaching/Proteines/docs/tallers/AssignmentUI.md

 Go to the SARS-CoV-2 genome variation site at Stanford University: [COVDB](https://covdb.stanford.edu/variants/omicron_ba_1_3/).
 Look for the page devoted to the omicron variants:

 6. Is the variability homogeneous? why do you think it is like this in terms of viral-host interaction evolution?
 7. Check in particular the genomic region for 3CLpro.
-Can you give a measure of the percentage of variation of Spike and 3CLpro?
+Can you give a rough measure of the percentage of variation of Spike and 3CLpro?

 ## 3) Rational Drug Discovery